-A material weakness is a significant deficiency, or combination of significant deficiencies, that results in more than a remote likelihood that a material misstatement of the financial statements will not be prevented or detected by the entity's internal control.
-We consider the following deficiency to be a material weakness:
+A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.

 Journal entries were required during the audit to ensure the financial statement presentation was in conformity with generally accepted accounting principles, including full accrual presentation of the governmental funds.
-This qualifies as a material weakness in internal controls.
-The entries included adjustments required for the full accrual presentation of the government-wide statements and an adjustment to accrue the March 2009 pension expense.
+This qualifies as a material weakness in internal control.
+The entries included adjustments required for the full accrual presentation of the government-wide statements, an adjustment to record accounts receivable and deferred revenue related to property taxes, and an adjustment to record the Library's investments to fair market value.

-This communication is intended solely for the information and use of management, the board, and others within the Library and is not intended to be and should not be used by anyone other than these specified parties.
+This communication is intended solely for the information and use of management, the board of directors, and others within the Library and is not intended to be and should not be used by anyone other than these specified parties.